DallanQ/sleeping_gods_3/Manual.md

 NOTE: Do not read ahead or turn to any further paragraphs until you have made your choice/ completed your challenge.
 You are not meant to know what comes in a future paragraph before you make your choice.

+#### Story Example (page 15)
+A

-Story Example A You wake in the cold dirt.
+You wake in the cold dirt.
 Dew drips from your clothes and your hands ache, bound with crude rope.

 You take in your surroundings: a wooden hut with an open doorway.
 Most of the crew lies next to you.